 The Narconon® New Life Detoxification Program

 One of the reasons a person continues to take drugs or goes back on them after having quit, is the build up of drug residue in the fatty tissues.
 The residue stays there and can be released into the bloodstream even years after the person has stopped taking drugs.
 This can result in the person feeling many of the same symptoms they felt when they were on drugs, and can lead to drug cravings.
-The Narcocon® New Life Detoxification Program removes drug residues and other toxic substances through medically supervised exercise, nutritional supplements, and intensive sweating in a dry sauna.
-Most students completing this program experience an increase in well-being, mental alertness and clarity as well as greatly reduced or elimination of drugs cravings.
+The Narcocon® New Life Detoxification Program removes drug residues and other toxic substances through medically supervised exercise, nutritional supplements, and intensive sweating in a dry detoxification process.
+Most clients completing this program experience an increase in well-being, mental alertness and clarity as well as greatly reduced or elimination of drugs cravings.